bitrise-io/devcenter/_articles/reviews/android-ui-test-on-virtual-devices.md

 published: false

 ---
+With Bitrise’s Android virtual device testing solution, you can run Android tests on physical devices without having to set up and register your own devices: you just need to use our dedicated Steps and set the device type(s) on which you want to test your app.
+There are no limits to using the Step, other than your overall build time limit.

+Our device testing solution is based on [Firebase Test Lab](https://firebase.google.com/docs/test-lab/): it uses real, production devices running in a Google data center to test your app.
+These devices are flashed with updated APIs and have customizable locale settings.
+You can find the resulting logs, videos and screenshots on Bitrise.

 ## Enable device testing

 First you need to enable device testing to your app, then select a build whose primary workflow Bitrise will extend with our `Gradle Runner` and `[BETA] Virtual Device Testing for Android` Step.